CRM Marketing Permission, End-of-Purpose Check & Archiving

 It is possible to create multiple CRM Marketing Permissions for an SAP Business Partner.
 As result, the end-of-business determination may look complicated.
 Let’s have a look into the base use cases.
 It is important to emphasize again that:

-- a rejected-record does not have any impact for opt-in without the existence of a previous given-record
+rejected-record does not have any impact for opt-in without the existence of a previous

-- a given-record does not have any impact for opt-out without the existence of a previous rejected-record
+given-record does not have any impact for opt-out without the existence of a previous

-- a rejected-record’s validity lasts forever or till the timely next given-record
+rejected-record’s validity lasts forever or till the timely next

 The business partner puts a rejected-record (Rejected1) which does not have any influence on the end-of-business determination.
 Still, there is no business and the end-of-business is in the far past (b).